 - Learn more about the Clean Power Plan by reviewing this EPA fact sheet.

-5. Without the Clean Power Plan, it is unlikely the U.S. can meet its commitments to the Paris climate agreement, which aims to limit global warming to 2 degrees Celsius, the scientific consensus for the level above which warming will result in irreversible changes to our climate.
+- Without the Clean Power Plan, it is unlikely U.S. carbon emissions will decline quickly enough to limit global warming to 2 degrees Celsius, the scientific consensus for the level above which warming will result in irreversible changes to our climate.

 - Share these quick facts and action guide with your networks.
 Education is critical to building bridges and demonstrating support for environmental programs.
 Whether it is over email, on social media, or at a community meeting, help us get the facts to every Philadelphian.